 Bacopa – Long used as an ayurvedic treatment for stress, the herb bacopa came into the spotlight in 2013 when Natural Remedies®, an award-winning natural ingredient research company, released double blind, placebo-controlled clinical trials demonstrating the ability of BacoMind® bacopa to significantly improve cognitive function and memory.

 The studies show that Bacomind® bacopa has a positive effect on cognitive process such as attention, short term and long term memory components.
 It also is shown to improve the long term component of verbal memory in elderly individuals.
+Vital Plan is pleased to be the first company in the United States to offer BacoMind® with our cognitive support supplement, Brain Boost.

 Ginkgo Biloba – Benefits of ginkgo biloba include increased blood flow to the brain (in addition to other vital organs), protection of nerve tissues, and increased brain wave activity.
 Clinical studies have also demonstrated enhanced mood and improved cognitive function.